blockchain-unitn/skyledger-backend/API-USE-GUIDE.md

 - The contract automatically handles decimal precision (typically 18 decimals)
 - `mint` and `burn` functions are restricted to the contract owner
 - `transferFrom` requires prior approval via the `approve` function
-- All addresses must be valid Ethereum addresses
+- All addresses must be valid Ethereum addressesS